Calendar and Unit of Credit

 - The words, sentences, ideas, conclusions, examples, and/or organization of an assignment are borrowed from a source (a book, an article, another student’s paper, tapes, etc.) without acknowledging the source.

 - A student submits work done by another student—in part or whole—in place of his or her own work.
 A student submits assignments received from commercial firms or any other person or group.

 - A student knowingly aids another student in plagiarizing an assignment as defined above.

 - A student submits work in which the style, language or grammar has been altered by any one besides the writer.

 Other violations of academic integrity include unauthorized collaboration, violation of the conditions under which the work is to be done, fabrication of data, and excessive revision by someone other than the student.

 Cheating, plagiarism, or other violations of academic integrity will result in academic penalty, which may include failure of the assignment, exam, or paper, failure of the course, and further disciplinary action brought by the Student Development Committee.
-The Vice Presidents/Deans for Academic Affairs and Student Development will be notified.
+The Vice President/Dean for Academic Affairs and the Dean for Student Development will be notified.

 Students who wish to dispute a final grade they have received in a course should use the following process:

 - The parties involved (student and instructor) shall discuss the problem and attempt to reach an agreement.